The Higher Ed "Life Hack" for Nudging Students

 I’ve had the good fortune to work at a number of firms employing lots of Millennials.
 Not to mention, these firms are very smart, credentialed and tech-savvy.
 They introduced me to a number of useful concepts, including a “life hack.”
 This noun is defined by the OED:

 A strategy or technique adopted in order to manage one's time and daily activities in a more efficient way.

 As a matter of fact, there are countless life hacks, and many do live up to their definition.

 Now, many higher ed professionals would love the equivalent of life hacks to help them improve student decision making and behaviors.
 Again, in my previous blog, I suggested that applying nudging (behavioral economics) has tangible benefits for any administrator or institution looking to boost applications and matriculation rates.
 My higher ed life hack is how to use nudge application effectively through a relatively simple and battle-tested framework, EAST.

 EAST: A framework for nudge application

 To help change behavior, our nudges must be Easy, Attractive, Social and Timely (EAST).
 Established by the British government, the Behavioural Insights Team (BIT) developed this framework to employ nudges that changed citizens’ behaviors rather than relying largely on legislation and taxation to do so.
 EAST is a life hack because it incorporates the pragmatic approach from BIT’s work and the insight of Richard Thaler— a proponent of nudging and recipient of the 2017 Nobel Prize in Economics.
-While there is trial and error involved with all nudges, EAST avoids us having to reinvent the wheel.
+Of course, there is trial and error involved with all nudges.
+But EAST avoids us having to reinvent the wheel.

 Let’s take a brief look at the four EAST principles